jacobopatz/fallDetector/README.md

 Within the main `/falldetectionapp` directory, you will see many sub-directories.
 Each of these is a django app, a modular section of our program that each has it's own functionality.
 Each app includes the following esential files:
 1. views.py- The main python logic for this app.
 All logical operations such as manipulation of our data-base and data processing happens here.
 Essentially, its the "brains" of our program.
 For pages that display information to the user, the view will also render the website.
 2. urls.py- This file defines the urls for the app, and maps each one to a view.
 For example, entering `http://0.0.0.0:8000/login` in your browser will trigger the login view to activate.
 3. models.py- The file that defines our database.
-A model can be though of as a python data structure.
+A model can be thought of as a python data structure.
 For example, we have a model for users that includes first_name, last_name, user_id, etc.
 4. templates- This is where our .html files go for displaying pages to the user.
-You render then using the  `views.py` if necessary.
+You render them using the  `views.py` if necessary.
 5. static- This is where our .css and .js files will live.

 ## Description Of Django Apps